A Charlie Brown Christmas: Casting

 In casting the silent comic strip characters of Peanuts, the trio pulled from their personalities.
 Lead character Charlie Brown's voice was decided to be downbeat and nondescript ("blah," as Mendelson observed), while Lucy should be bold and forthright.
-Linus' voice, it was decided, would combine sophistication with childlike innocence.
+Linus's voice, it was decided, would combine sophistication with childlike innocence.
 Mendelson recognized that the character of Snoopy was the strip's most popular character who seemed to seize "the best jokes," but realized they could not cast a voice for the cartoon dog.
 "In the process, we gained a veritable 'canine Harpo Marx,'" Mendelson later wrote.
 Melendez suggested he provide gibberish for Snoopy's mutterings, and simply speed up the tape to prevent viewers from knowing.
 There are no adult characters in the strip or in this special.
 Later specials would introduce an offscreen teacher; her lines are eschewed for the sound of a muted trombone (suggested by Guaraldi) as the team behind the specials found it humorous.

 With this in mind, the trio set out to cast the characters, which proved to be a daunting process.
 Casting for Charlie Brown proved most difficult, as it required both good acting skills but also the ability to appear nonchalant.
 The producers picked eight-year-old Peter Robbins, already known for his roles spanning television, film, and advertisements.
 Robbins considered Charlie Brown to be one of his favorite characters, and despite leaving acting as an adult, he considered his time in the role a highlight of his life.
 His godmother, Hollywood agent Hazel McMillen, discovered Christopher Shea, who would become Linus in the special.
 His slight lisp, according to Mendelson, gave him a "youthful sweetness," while his emotional script reading "gave him power and authority as well."
 Tracy Stratford played the role of Lucy, with the creators being impressed by her attitude and professionalism.
 Kathy Steinberg was the youngest of the performers, just six years old at the time of recording.
 Too young to read, the producers had to give her one line at a time to recite.
 Robbins remembered Melendez did this for him as well, joking that he also mistakenly copied his Latino accent.
 Mendelson desired to have non-actors (not "Hollywood kids") perform on the special, and he sent tape recorders home with his employees for their children to audition.

 Much of the background cast came from Mendelson's home neighborhood in northern California.
 According to Robbins, the children viewed the script's sophisticated dialogue as "edgy," finding several words and phrases, among them "eastern syndicate", difficult to pronounce.
 He recalled the recording sessions as chaotic, with excited children running rampant.
 Nevertheless, the recording of A Charlie Brown Christmas was completed in one day.
 Jefferson Airplane was recording next door and came over to obtain the children's autographs.
 Following the special's broadcast, the children became wildly popular in their respective elementary schools; Robbins recalled groups approaching him asking him to recite lines of dialogue.